 Sometimes I have written letters to my friends and family.
-Often people have given without my asking for money once they heard about my trip and what I would be doing.
+Often, people have given without my asking for money once they hear about my trip and what I would be doing.
 The Lord has always provided the way, down to the final cent.

 What do you do for a living?